-A person in the target population (see Table 1, page 14) in Canada who spends the night on census day in that dwelling which is not their main residence, and who has a main residence elsewhere in Canada.
+A person who spends the night on Census Day in that dwelling which is not their main residence, and who has a main residence elsewhere in Canada.
 The count of temporary residents does not include the shadow population.

-Usual Residence
+Usual or Main Residence